In this blog post I’m going to put Robusta under the spotlight for a change, and delve into what this mysterious bean is all about.

 Arabica is the most highly produced species of bean.
 It comes from the plant Coffea Arabica and is greatly favoured over Robusta in the world of coffee connoisseurs.

 The nuanced, vibrant, sweeter and more complex flavours play a large role in the bean’s popularity.
-Although it has a lower caffeine content, coffee lovers stand by their precious Arabica beans because of the delicious taste.
+Although it has a lower caffeine content, most drinkers stand by their precious Arabica beans because of the delicious taste.

 If you’re thinking ‘there must be more to Arabica vs Robusta than that!’, you’re right!
 There are plenty of other differences, which I’m going to delve into right now…